 3. Use Quality Filters

 If you have particulates in your workspace, it’s essential to have a filter of sufficient quality to prevent those particulates from entering the pump’s system.
-For more information on Leybold’s broad range of filter options see our Product Catalog.
+For more information on Leybold’s broad range of filter options, download the product catalog.

 4. Use the Gas Ballast

 If you’re operating your pump in normal atmospheric conditions, some water vapor will almost invariably infiltrate the vacuum system.
 Once the vapor has entered, it can cause significant operational problems, like preventing your pump from reaching its optimum pressure.

 More seriously, however, if it enters the pump’s oil seal as a contaminant, it can cause the seal to fail.
 Running your gas ballast whenever you operate the pump is the best way to ensure that all water vapor gets vented from the vacuum.

 Related: Discover more in our blog The Simple Science Behind Gas Ballast Valves.

 Oil mist or smoke from the pump’s exhaust can be a health hazard and cause wear and tear to the pump.
 To ensure safe operation, get the right oil mist eliminator for your pump.
 Leybold manufactures a variety of exhaust filters, all designed to ensure your pump’s exhaust is completely free of oil mist.
 Explore our range of exhaust filters on our online store.

 Following these tips will help ensure that your TRIVAC rotary vane vacuum pump lasts as long as possible.
 They will also help to minimize the risk of downtime due to pump malfunction or failure.